#1 Home Improvement Retailer

 Start Seeds Indoors

-Save money when you grow your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Orion Township Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with potting soil and seed starter mix.
+For best results, you'll want warming lights or a warming mat to go with your seed tray or plant pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Orion Township Garden Center — to stay organized and plant tiny soil plugs when the time comes.
+You can also use pots with seed starter mix and potting soil.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.